CalFresh Puts Food on the Table

 What is CalFresh?

-CalFresh is a supplemental food program to help individuals and families get the food they need to stay healthy.
-The CalFresh benefit is provided in an EBT debit card that looks like any other debit card.
-You can use it to purchase groceries and fresh produce at participating grocery stores and farmers’ markets just like you would any other debit card.
+CalFresh is provided in an EBT debit card that looks like any other debit card.
+You can use it to purchase groceries and fresh produce at participating grocery stores and farmers' markets just like you would any other debit card.

 Who is Eligible for CalFresh?

 Even if you have applied for CalFresh before, you should try again.
-New legislation was passed to increase access and you may be eligible now even though you weren’t before.
+New legislation has passed to increase access and you may be eligible now even though you weren't before.

 ||Gross Monthly Income

 (200% of Federal Poverty)

 1. In California, people who receive SSI/SSP do not qualify for CalFresh, but other household members may qualify.

 2. Households also have to qualify under a "net income" test — taking into account their expenses for shelter, medical bills, utilities, and child care.

 3. Households with a member in any of the following situations should call Food Connection (1-800-984-3663) to be screened, because the above income chart does not apply.